 * This acne is usually visible from the first few weeks of life, until about three months postpartum.

 * Nursing acne usually does not require medical treatment, and should disappear on its own.

 * The occurrence of birth acne, is more common in boys than in girls.

 * This acne is usually situated on Baby’s cheeks, near the mouth, chin, forehead or on the scalp.

-* Lotions and oils will just worsen the condition, and should be avoided.
+* Lotions and oils might worsen the condition, and should be avoided.